Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 %use dataframe
 ```

-If you want to use specific version of Kotlin DataFrame library, you can specify it in brackets:
+If you want to use specific version of the Kotlin DataFrame library, you can specify it in brackets:

 ```text
 %use dataframe(0.8.1)
 ```

-After loading, all essential types will be already imported, so you can start using Kotlin DataFrame library.
+After loading, all essential types will be already imported, so you can start using the Kotlin DataFrame library.
 Enjoy!

 ## Datalore

-To start with Kotlin DataFrame library in Datalore, create a Kotlin notebook first:
+To start with the Kotlin DataFrame library in Datalore, create a Kotlin notebook first:

 ![Installation to Datalore](datalore-1.png)

 As the Notebook you've created is actually a Jupyter notebook, you can follow the instructions
-in the [previous section](#jupyter-notebook) to turn Kotlin DataFrame library on.
+in the [previous section](#jupyter-notebook) to turn the Kotlin DataFrame library on.
 The simplest way of doing this is shown on screenshot:

 ![Datalore notebook](datalore-2.png)

 ## Gradle

-Kotlin DataFrame library is published to Maven Central, so you can simply add the following line to your Kotlin DSL
+The Kotlin DataFrame library is published to Maven Central, so you can simply add the following line to your Kotlin DSL
 buildscript to depend on it:

 ### All-in-one artifact